bhisaac/5eFP/5eFP-SRD.md

 Injury and the risk of death are constant companions of those who explore gaming worlds.
 The thrust of a sword, a well‑placed arrow, or a blast of flame from a _fireball_ spell all have the potential to damage, or even kill, the hardiest of creatures.

-## Damage, Wounds, and MAX Wounds
+## Health

+A creature's health represents a combination of physical and mental durability, the will to live, and favorable circumstances.
+Creatures with a higher MAX Wounds score (see _Reaching MAX Wounds_ below) are more difficult to kill.
+Those with a lower MAX Wounds score are more fragile.

+A creature’s health is determined by its number of wounds, which can be any number from 0 to a maximum number of wounds equal to its MAX Wounds score.
+This number changes frequently as a creature takes damage or receives healing.

+Whenever a creature takes damage, it first checks whether or not any relevant game features reduce the damage.
+The remaining damage is dealt to a creature as an equal amount of wounds.
+Gaining wounds does not affect a creature’s capabilities until the number of wounds accumulated equals or exceeds their MAX Wounds score.

+## Damage

-Each weapon, spell, harmful monster ability, or game feature deals a minimum of 1 point of damage.
+Each **weapon**, **spell**, harmful monster ability, or game feature deals a minimum of 1 point of damage.
 Particularly damaging weapons, spells, harmful monster abilities, or game features may deal 2 or more damage.
 Magic weapons, special abilities, and other factors can grant a bonus to damage.
 With a penalty, it is possible to deal 0 damage, but never negative damage.

 If a spell or other effect deals damage to more than one target at the same time, all of them receive the same amount of damage.
 For example, when a wizard casts _fireball_ or a cleric casts _flame strike_, the spell’s damage is dealt to all creatures caught in spell's area of effect.

-**Wounds.** Your character gains a wound whenever an attack, effect, or game feature assigns 1 or more points of damage.
-If more than 1 damage is dealt, the character receives additional wounds equal to the excess damage.
-Wounds are cumulative up to MAX Wounds.

-**MAX Wounds.** MAX Wounds describes the maximum number of wounds you can have.
-Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds score and you gain the dying condition (see appendix PH-­A).

-Wounds represent a combination of physical and mental durability, the will to live, and luck.
-Creatures with a higher MAX Wounds score are more difficult to kill.
-Those with a lower MAX Wounds score are more fragile.

-A creature’s current wounds can be any number from 0 to the creature’s MAX Wounds score.
-This number changes frequently as a creature takes damage or receives healing.

-Gaining wounds has no effect on a creature’s capabilities until the creature reaches MAX Wounds.

-### Critical Hit
+### Critical Hits

-A critical hit is an attack roll that results in a critical success.
-When you score a critical hit, you double any weapon damage dealt by your attack and then add any relevant modifiers to damage as normal.
-Circumstantial bonuses, such as those granted by the environment or through a feature unrelated to combat or making an attack, are not doubled.
+When you score a critical hit, you get to double the attack’s damage against the target.
+A critical hit does not double the damage of any secondary game features resolved after the attack.

-For example, suppose you are playing a character with the damage party buff and attack with a dagger, which deals 1 point of damage on a successful attack.
+For example, suppose you are playing a character with the damage party buff and attack with a dagger, which deals 1 point of slashing damage on a successful attack.
 If you score a critical hit with the dagger, it deals 2 points of damage, rather than 1.
-Since you have the damage party buff, after resolving the attack, you then deal 1 point of damage to a creature within 1 square.
+Since you have the damage party buff, after resolving the attack, you then deal 1 point of damage to a creature within 1 square of the original target.
 The extra damage isn't doubled.
-If the attack involves other damage dice, such as from the rogue’s Sneak Attack feature, you double this damage as well.
+If the attack involves additional damage, such as from the rogue’s Sneak Attack feature, you double this damage as well.

 ### Damage Types